 Yes, just bake each layer for 5 minutes before covering it.

-So… to make this cheese danish in layers, you can simply double (or triple, etc) the recipe and repeat the layers, but bake the first layer for approximately five minutes before adding the second layer of cream cheese batter followed by the top layer of dough.
+So… to make this cheese danish in layers, you can simply double (or triple, etc), the recipe and repeat the layers.
+You may want to bake the first layer for approximately five to ten minutes before adding the second layer of cream cheese batter followed by the top layer of dough.

 OR… if you want multiple layers but not a big batch, you can use a smaller, square casserole dish and double the layering there, using the single recipe and still bake the first layer for ~5 before adding the top layer.